CleanSheetCo/ThePeoplesCrest/README.md

 Inside the **license** folder,

 * **README-a-basic-license.txt**, a text file containing the exact licensing terms under which this design is made available
-* **cc-by-nc-sa-embed.html**, a text file containing a snippet of html which you can embed on your website should you decide to publish and attribute your work to the project
+* **cc-by-nc-sa-embed.html**, a text file containing a snippet of html which you can embed on your website should you decide to publish your work
-* **cc-by-nc-sa.svg**, an SVG graphic that can be pasted anywhere you publish derivatives of the project
+* **cc-by-nc-sa.svg**, an SVG graphic that can be displayed or posted anywhere you publish derivatives of the project

 ## Noted Editing Software